-23. Children's and Parents' Access to Child Protection Files
+23. Children's and parents' access to child protection files

-- Under Data Protection legislation (General Data Protection Regulation & Data Protection Act 2018) a pupil or their nominated representative have a number of legal rights in respect of information relating to them.
+- 23.1 Under Data Protection legislation (General Data Protection Regulation & Data Protection Act 2018) a learner or their nominated representative have several legal rights in respect of information relating to them.
 These rights include the right to access and the right to rectification of inaccurate data.
-Therefore, all information will be accurately recorded, objective in nature and expressed in a professional manner. - 2.
-Any child who has a child protection file has a right to request access to it.
+Therefore, all information will be accurately recorded, objective in nature and expressed in a professional manner. - 23.2 Any child who has a child protection file has a right to request access to it.
 However, neither the child nor the parent has an automatic right to see all the information held in child protection records.
-Information can be withheld if disclosure: - Could cause serious harm or is likely to cause serious harm to the physical or mental health or condition of the child or another person; or - Could reveal that the child or another person has been a subject of or may be at risk of child abuse, and the disclosure is not in the best interests of the child; or - Is likely to prejudice an on-going criminal investigation; or - Information about the child also relates to another person who could be identified from it, or the information has been given by another person who could be identified as the source, unless the person has consented to the disclosure or the person providing the information is an employee of the establishment or the Local Authority. - 3.
-It is best practice to make reports available to the child or their parents unless the exceptions described above apply.
-If an application is made to see the whole record, advice can be sought from the Leeds Adults, Health and Children's Information Governance Hub. - 4.
-Contact email: IMG.AC@leeds.gov.uk - 5.
-Telephone: 0113 3784251. - 6.
-The establishment's report to the child protection conference will (wherever possible) be shared with the child, if old enough, and parent at least two days before the conference.
+Information can be withheld if disclosure: - could cause serious harm or is likely to cause serious harm to the physical or mental health or condition of the child or another person; or

+- could reveal that the child or another person has been a subject of or may be at risk of child abuse, and the disclosure is not in the best interests of the child; or - · is likely to prejudice an on-going criminal investigation; or - information about the child also relates to another person who could be identified from it, or the information has been given by another person who could be identified as the source, unless the person has consented to the disclosure or the person providing the information is an employee of the establishment or the Local Authority. - 23.3 It is best practice to make reports available to the child or their parents unless the exceptions described above apply.
+If an application is made to see the whole record, advice can be sought from the Leeds Adults, Health and Children's Information Governance Hub.

+Contact email: IMG.AC@leeds.gov.uk

+Telephone: 0113 3784251.

+23.4 The establishment's report to the child protection conference will (wherever possible) be shared with the child, if old enough, and parent at least two days before the conference.